praia-lang/praia/DOCUMENTATION.md

 log.setLevel("none")     // silence all
 ```

+`setLevel` on any logger in a `.with()` family propagates to every
+related logger (parent, children, siblings) — the threshold is shared
+state, not a per-logger copy.

 ### Structured fields

 Every emit method accepts an optional map of fields as a second argument: